 * * *

-30.5.2.7 RUC Availability Bids.
+30.5.2.7 RUC Availability Bids

 Scheduling Coordinators may submit RUC Availability Bids for specific Generating Units in the DAM; however, Scheduling Coordinators for Resource Adequacy Capacity or ICPM Capacity must submit RUC Availability Bids for that capacity to the extent that the capacity has not been submitted in a Self-Schedule or already been committed to provide Energy or capacity in the IFM.
+For Multi-Stage Generating Resources the RUC Availability Bids shall be submitted at the configuration.
 Capacity that does not have Bids for Supply of Energy in the IFM will not be eligible to participate in the RUC process.
 The RUC Availability Bid component is MW-quantity of non-Resource Adequacy Capacity in $/MW per hour, and $0/MW for Resource Adequacy Capacity or ICPM Capacity.

+* * *

-30.7.3 DAM Validation.
+30.7.3 DAM Validation

-30.7.3.1 Validation Prior to Market Close and Master File Update.
+30.7.3.1 Validation Prior to Market Close and Master File Update

-The CAISO conducts Bid validation in three steps:
+The CAISO conducts Bid validation in three steps as described below.
+For a Multi-Stage Generating Resource the validation described herein is done at the configuration level for which Bids are submitted.

 Step 1: The CAISO will validate all Bids after submission of the Bid for content validation which determines that the Bid adheres to the structural rules required of all Bids as further described in the Business Practices Manuals.
 If the Bid fails any of the content level rules the CAISO shall assign it a rejected status and the Scheduling Coordinator must correct and resubmit the Bid.